Akkan Suver: Background

-Dr. Akkan Suver has a PhD obtained at University of Istanbul.
+Dr. Akkan Suver had his PhD degree obtained at the University of Istanbul.
 He was appointed to the Honorary Consul General of Montenegro on May 26, 2008.
-Dr. Suver is the President of Marmara Group Foundation, which is the most prestigious NGO of Turkey (since 1997).
+Dr. Suver is the President of Marmara Group Foundation, which is the most prestigious NGO's of Turkey since 1997.
 Dr. Akkan Suver is the founder of Eurasian Economic Summit, which has been continuously organized since 1998.

 Career

 He started his journalistic career with the daily Son Saat.

-He was the spokesman of the Nationalist Movement Party (MHP) between 1987 and 1995.
-He was then approved as the deputy secretary general of the MHP.
+He was the spokesman of the Nationalist Movement Party (MHP) between 1987 and 1995 and was then approved as the deputy secretary general of the MHP.
 In 1997, he made the decision to withdraw from his position and his political career.

 He was the vice-president of the Turkish Boxing Federation and Member of the Scientific Committee of the World Boxing Association between 1990 and 2000.

 In 1997, he became the President of the Marmara Foundation.

-As an activist for intercultural dialogue, for twenty years he has organized "Love and Peace Dinners" every year during Ramadan, with the participation of Greek, Armenian, Syriac Patriarchs, President of Religious Affairs Directorate of Turkish Republic, Turkish Grand Rabbi, Representatives of Vatican, consul generals and ambassadors from many countries and other guests from Turkey and around the world.
+As an activist for intercultural dialogue, for twenty years he has organized "Love and Peace Dinners" every year during Ramadan, with the participation of Greek, Armenian, Syriac Patriarchs, President of Religious Affairs Directorate of Turkish Republic, Turkish Grand Rabbi, Representatives of Vatican, consuls general and ambassadors from many countries, and other guests from Turkey and around the world.
 For his works of intercultural dialogue, he was received by Pope Benedict XVI in Vatican.
 Also, for his major contributions during the Pope's visit, he received the "Memoriam Medal of Benedict XVI" in March 2007.

 He serves as the member of Academic Council of the "[Atatürk Center]" in Azerbaijan.
 His books "Yellow Leaves Season" and "Living Atatürk" were published by this center in 2005 and 2006.

-Dr. Akkan Suver, for the sake of Civil Society, again took part in the Elections in Azerbaijan, Uzbekistan, Bulgaria, Kyrgyzstan and Georgia, as an 'Observer Statute’.
+Dr. Akkan Suver, having concerns for civil society, he once again took part in the Elections in Azerbaijan, Uzbekistan, Bulgaria, Kyrgyzstan, and Georgia as an 'Observer Statute’.

 Dr. Suver is a well-known journalist and writer in Turkey.

 Recognition

-Dr. Suver received Honorary Causa Doctorate from Azerbaijan Tefekkür University (2001) and Honorary Causa Professorship from Kyrgyzstan Bishkek University (2010), Honorary Doctorate from Romania Constanza Maritime University (2013).He was elected as the vice president of the "[World Mongolian Assembly]", which is organized in [Karakurum].
+Dr. Suver received Honorary Causa Doctorate from Azerbaijan Tefekkür University (2001), Honorary Causa Professorship from Kyrgyzstan Bishkek University (2010), and Honorary Doctorate from Romania Constanza Maritime University (2013).He was elected as the vice president of the "[World Mongolian Assembly]", which was organized in [Karakurum].
 (2006.)

-He is the Honorary Consul General of Montenegro in Istanbul, approved by the Government of the Republic of Montenegro on May 28, 2008.
+He is the Honorary Consul General of Montenegro in Istanbul, having been approved by the Government of the Republic of Montenegro on May 28, 2008.

 He is the Vice-President and founding member of the "International Foundation for Cooperation and Partnership of the Black Sea and the Caspian Sea", which was inaugurated on March 4, 2009, in Bucharest, Romania.
-President of Azerbaijan Ilham Aliyev and President of Romania Traian Băsescu are the Honorary Members of the organization.
+Azerbaijani President Ilham Aliyev and President Traian Băsescu of Romania were the Honorary Members of the organization.